ng-girls/todo-list-tutorial/workshop-todo-list/property-binding.md

 ```
 {% endcode %}

-Replace one or both of the bindings of the title in the template with the method call \(don't forget the parenthesis!\):
+Replace one or both of the bindings of the title in the template with the method call \(don't forget the parentheses!\):

 {% code title="src/app/input-button-unit/input-button-unit.component.ts" %}
 ```markup